crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

 #### Software analyzers

-* Protocol analyzers like Wireshark and tcpdump are used to understand the "**conversation**" between different components.
+Protocol analyzers like Wireshark and tcpdump are used to understand the "conversation" between different components.
 They answer: "What data is being sent, in what order, and in what format?"
-* Understanding the "**brain**" having the conversation—the software itself—requires a different set of tools to take the software apart and examine its internals.
+Understanding the "brain" having the conversation—the software itself—requires a different set of tools to take the software apart and examine its internals.

 Analyzing software products to determine the product architecture and security vulnerabilities is the core activity of **reverse engineering** and **vulnerability research**.
 The goal is to understand how a product works from the inside out, without necessarily having access to its original blueprints (source code).
 This process involves: